All About DUI Evidence

 Other Field Sobriety Tests

 Other tests, including the nose-touch test and the ability to recite the alphabet backwards, have been proven by the NHTSA itself to be scientifically inaccurate when evaluating a person’s intoxication levels.
 Nevertheless, many officers still ask suspects to perform these tests and then attempt to use the defendant’s results as evidence of his or her guilt.
-While your Vista drunk driving attorney can dispute the results of most field sobriety tests (especially if you have any kind of mental or physical impairment), the results of these tests have no scientific basis and are particularly easy to challenge.
+While it is possible to dispute the results of most field sobriety tests (especially if you have any kind of mental or physical impairment), the results of these tests have no scientific basis and are particularly easy to challenge.

 Officer DUI Observation Testimony

-The police officer’s testimony is one of the most key types of DUI evidence in a drunk driving trial and can make or break your case.
+The police officer’s testimony is one of the most key pieces of evidence in a drunk driving trial and can make or break your case.
 That’s because the officer will explain why he or she pulled you over and what made him or her believe you were drunk.
-He will also describe your behavior and list any statements you made before and after your arrest.While the courts trust the memory of a police officer far more than a civilian, they also accept that police are human and do make mistakes, which is why a dashboard cam or conflicting officer testimonies can work to your advantage with the help of your Vista drunk driving attorney.
+He will also describe your behavior and list any statements you made before and after your arrest.While the courts trust the memory of a police officer far more than a civilian, they also accept that police are human and do make mistakes, which is why a dashboard cam or conflicting officer testimonies can work to your advantage.

 Your DUI lawyer may also question details of the officer’s testimony.
 For example, officers often claim a suspect smelled like alcohol, but the reality is that he or she is usually only smelling the kind of alcohol the defendant was drinking, not pure alcohol.
 This means that if you spilled wine on your shirt or were drinking a particularly pungent variety of gin, the officer easily could have smelled it, even if you were entirely sober by the time you drove.
 The police may also point out that you had bloodshot eyes, something which can easily be explained away by exposure to cigarette smoke (a common occurrence at parties or outside of bars), a medical condition, or fatigue.